Notgard/docker_ollama_openwebui/README.md

 ## Force disable logging
 OpenWebUI can only disable logging into an account for fresh installs or by removing already existing users.
-The easiest way for docker is to clean the docker emulation memory (volume) if you already started one with the following command :
+The easiest way for docker is to clean the docker emulation memory (volume) **if you already started a container** with the following command :

 ```bash
 sudo docker rm --volumes open-webui # 'open-webui' being the name of the container